 - We have signed up to the Tech Talent Charter so that we can draw on best practice from other companies and work with other organisations collaboratively rather than competitively when it comes to diversity and inclusion.

 - As our EDI policies mature, we will commit to setting meaningful diversity goals for our organisation and working towards them with honesty, intent and fairness.

 - We have revised and enhanced our maternity, paternity and adoption leave allowances because we believe it’s important to support our team with their caring responsibilities.

-- We commit to adopting inclusive hiring practices so that we receive applications from a more diverse range of people.
+- We commit to adopting inclusive hiring practices so that we receive applications from a more diverse range of people (you can read about some of the changes we have made).
 We are signatories to the Show The Salary pledge.

 - We have enhanced our professional development and personal wellbeing allowances by allocating specific budgets (money and time) to these funds so that our team have the time and resources to invest in their professional progress and their personal happiness.

 - We commit to programming a regular internally-focused workshop which will provide a space for our team to hear and explore from a range of perspectives to examine issues of bias, representation, inclusion and other barriers to entry to the sector.